billywongstuy/CS_16-17_Notes/Systems/12-20-16-onwards-Networking.md

       * socket ( domain , type , protocol )

-        * domain: type of address, IPv4, IPv6...
-AF_INET: IPv4
+        * domain: type of address, IPv4, IPv6...   ---    AF_INET: IPv4

-        * type: tcp/udp            SOCK_STREAM: tcp, SOCK_DGRAM: udp
+        * type: tcp/udp    ---     SOCK_STREAM: tcp, SOCK_DGRAM: udp

+        * protocol: cobination of domain and type settings
+          * If set to 0 the OS will set to correct protocol

+        * example: int sd = socket(AF_INET, SOCK_STREAM,0);

-        *
+    * bind \<sys/socket.h\>

+      * Binds the socket to an address and port

+      * Returns 0 (success) or -1 (failure)

+      * bind ( socket descriptor , address , address length )

+        * socket descriptor: return value of socket

+        * address: pointer to a struct sockaddr_in

+          * sin_family: adress domain (e.g. AF_INET)

+          * sin_addr: IP address in binary --- INADDR_ANY: any incoming connection

+            * inet_aton ( string , address variable ) - will convert a string representing an ip address to the correct format and place it in the second parameter